Marulan

-Marulan is the traditional lands of the Gundungurra people.
-It is a small town in the Southern Tablelands of New South Wales, Australia in the Goulburn Mulwaree Council local government area.
+Marulan is a small town east of the Great Dividing Range and is located in the Southern Highlands of New South Wales, Australia.
+It is in the Goulburn Mulwaree Council local government area and the traditional lands of the Gundungurra people.
 It is located south-west of Sydney on the Hume Highway, although it bypasses the town proper.
 Marulan lies on the 150th meridian east.
 It has a railway station on the Main Southern railway line.
 Marulan was previously known as Mooroowoolen.